merbanan/rtl_433_tests/tests/InFactroy-Temp-Humidity-Sensor-T05K-THC/readme.md

 // Photos

 This InFactory branded sensor comes with several Wheather Stations sold by Pearl (pearl.fr or pearl.de).
-This looks like generec chinese made products.
+This looks like generic chinese made products.
 - Page where you can buy an additionnal sensor (this is what I bought) : https://www.pearl.fr/article/NC3981/station-meteo-radiopilotee-avec-capteur-exterieur-et-ecran-couleur-portrait
 - Supported Weather Stations : https://www.pearl.fr/article/NC3981/station-meteo-radiopilotee-avec-capteur-exterieur-et-ecran-couleur-portrait & https://www.pearl.fr/article/PV8796/station-meteo-radiopilotee-avec-capteur-exterieur-et-ecran-led-couleur
 - FCC Radio Certification documents (you can get the manual, pictures ...) : https://fccid.io/WEC-1502 (the certified version is the TXC, which only seems to have temperature sensor, not humidity)

-Not that I do NOT have the weather base station, and the sensor do NOT have any king of lcd screen to get the current Temp/Humidity
+Note that I do NOT have the weather base station, and the sensor do NOT have any kind of lcd screen to get the current Temp/Humidity

 ##My initial findings